lsadouk/imbalanced_regression/README.md

 - displays the weights of the 1st convolutional layer filters.

 <h3>2.
 Example of training and testing our the oversampling algorithm and evaluating it with a scalar measure</h3>
-In this example, we want to train our algorithm on a regression task using the "abalone" dataset.
+In this example, we want to train the oversampling algorithm on a regression task using the "abalone" dataset.
 The scalar measure used for evaluation is GME.

 To do so, follow these steps:
 1. run proj_regression.m